 - 2 ½ cups shredded coconut

-Add shredded coconut, coconut oil, almond butter and sweetener to a food processor and process until coconut easily sticks together with pressed with your fingers.
+- Add sweetener, coconut milk powder and shredded coconut and stir until coconut easily sticks together with pressed with your fingers.

-Next, melt dark chocolate either in the microwave or double boiler and pour chocolate on top.
+- Next, melt dark chocolate either in the microwave or double boiler.

 - Cut the coconut mixture into bars and dip into the melted chocolate and freeze again.